zg92/pho/README.md

 Run `pho.js init` to initialize program and create a directory for importing, exporting, and working with images.

 All commands can be performed through using `pho <command>`.
+Use `pho --help` or `pho <command> --help` to get more details about available commands and options.

 The following commands are supported:

 ### Moving files in and out of Pho: